 • Layout Display for Product and Category Pages

-Ecwid isn’t as good as a standalone ecommerce website builder, its strengths really lie in integrating with other software, such as WordPress, whose features compensate for where the Ecwid website builder is lacking.
+Now Ecwid isn’t bad but its strengths really lie in integrating with other software, such as WordPress, whose features compensate for where the Ecwid website builder is lacking.
 Combine Ecwid with the likes of WordPress and it becomes a very capable set up.

 Either way, both platforms are great options for ecommerce websites, their strengths just lie in different areas but it is worth giving both platforms a try for yourself as you may find that one is the better option for your business.